wouterd/docker-maven-plugin/README.md

 By default, all exposed ports are published on the host.
 The following two properties are set per exposed port:
 - docker.containers.[id].ports.[portname].host (f.ex 'docker.containers.id.app.ports.80/tcp.host')
 - docker.containers.[id].ports.[portname].port (f.ex 'docker.containers.id.app.ports.80/tcp.port')

+All properties are also added to the file `${project.build.directory}/docker-plugin/docker-mappings.properties` so that you can easily load this properties file into your integration tests.
+You can change the name or location of this file by modifying `<dockerMappingsFile>` in the configuration block of the start-containers execution block.

+    <dockerMappingsFile>${project.build.directory}/docker-plugin/docker-mappings.properties</dockerMappingsFile>

+The location specified above is also exposed as a maven variable called `${docker.mappings.file}`

 You can pass those project properties over to your integration test and use them to connect to your application.